JiangJiaWei1103/Hands-on-DS-and-Algo/src/linked_list/19_remove_nth_node_from_end_of_list/README.md

 * Time complexity: $O(n)$
 	* Each traversal takes $O(n)$.
 * Space complexity: $O(1)$
-#### 2. One Pass
+#### 3. Derive Length - One Pass
-To avoid traversing the linked list twice, we can use slow and fast pointers to help us determine in which half the `n`-th node is located.
+To avoid traversing the linked list twice, we can use slow and fast pointers to help determine which half the `n`-th node is located in.
 The concept is summarized as follows,
 1. Use slow and fast pointers to derive the middle point.
 2. Derive the length of the linked list.
 3. Initialize the pointer based on the location of the node to remove.
 	*  Either start from the first or the second half.
 4. Remove the `n`-th node.

-This process looks quite annoying, let's discuss another solution in idea 3.
+This process looks quite annoying, let's discuss another solution in idea 4.
 ```python
 def removeNthFromEnd(head: Optional[ListNode], n: int) -> Optional[ListNode]:
     if head is None or head.next is None: